The Importance of Addiction Education

 What Happens If You Don’t Learn?

 The first important step to not become an enabler is acceptance.
 The individual must accept that their loved one has a problem.
-After there has been acknowledgement of the addiction, certain actions need to be taken for them to achieve long-term recovery.
+After there has been an acknowledgment of the addiction, certain actions need to be taken for them to achieve long-term recovery.

 Drug Education Resources On Prevention

 If you want to learn for yourself or teach others about substance abuse, make sure the information you use is accurate.
 The information being used should be from websites that have a number of reliable, well-researched resources.